HorstBaerbel/3ds-cmake/README.md

 #### DKA_SUGGESTED_C_FLAGS

-This CMake variable is set to `-fomit-frame-pointer -ffast-math`.
+This CMake variable is set to `-fomit-frame-pointer -ffunction-sections`.
 Those are the recommended C flags for devkitArm projects but are non-mandatory.

 #### DKA_SUGGESTED_CXX_FLAGS

-This CMake variable is set to `-fomit-frame-pointer -ffast-math -fno-rtti -fno-exceptions -std=gnu++11`.
+This CMake variable is set to `-fomit-frame-pointer -ffunction-sections -fno-rtti -fno-exceptions -std=gnu++11`.
 Those are the recommended C++ flags for devkitArm projects but are non-mandatory.

 #### WITH_PORTLIBS